rauligs/offer-service/README.md

 ** *amountInPence:* Amount in pence of the given currency ** *startDate:* Start date of the offer
 ** *endDate:* End date of the offer
+** *status:* Current status of the offer.
+Values for now only: CREATED

 | resource      | method   |description                       |
 |:--------------|:---------|:---------------------------------|